lonycell/grafana.v7/docs/sources/features/datasources/postgres.md

 weight = 7
 +++

-# Using PostgreSQL in Grafana
+# Using PostgreSQL in ThingSPIN

-Grafana ships with a built-in PostgreSQL data source plugin that allows you to query and visualize data from a PostgreSQL compatible database.
+ThingSPIN ships with a built-in PostgreSQL data source plugin that allows you to query and visualize data from a PostgreSQL compatible database.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the `Configuration` icon you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select *PostgreSQL* from the *Type* dropdown.